Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 headers off as you can using a big pair of cutters, and pull the black plastic off which is holding them together.

-solder some solid core wire to VCC, SDA, and SCL pins, only about 2-3 inches are needed.
+Solder some solid core wire to VCC, SDA, and SCL pins, only about 2-3 inches are needed.

 Bend the front two legs of the Nano (see picture) to make a sturdy holder for the OLED, place the OLED on the nano legs so that the top screw holes mount over the bent